- How Painful Is It?

-- If the home is very remote or weather is bad, it may be difficult for the midwife to reach the home in time (although it would be difficult to drive to the hospital in these same circumstances).
+- If the home is very remote or the weather is bad, it may be difficult for the midwife to reach the home in time (although it would be difficult to drive to the hospital in these same circumstances).

 - If the birth plan does not progress normally, it may require transport to a hospital.

-- Some women are not comfortable with a home birth, and it is not a good option unless it is a low-risk pregnancy, and the mother prefers it.
+- Some women are not comfortable with home birth, and it is not a good option unless it is a low-risk pregnancy, and the mother prefers it.

-What is the Lamaze Method?
+What is the Lamaze method?

 The Lamaze method is typically known for controlled breathing techniques but it includes a number of comfort strategies that can be used during labor.
 Breathing techniques increase relaxation and decrease the perception of pain.
 In addition to breathing, other information about preparing for childbirth is covered.
 Lamaze is taught in a series of classes attended by both the mother and her partner, when possible.
-The Lamaze method doesn't explicitly encourage or discourage medications, but seeks to educate women about their options so they can make a birth plan that suits their individual needs.
+The Lamaze method doesn't explicitly encourage or discourage medications but seeks to educate women about their options so they can make a birth plan that suits their individual needs.

 Benefits of the Lamaze Method